-The Snake Bites Piercing: Everything You Need to Know
+The Snake Bites Piercing: Everything You Need To Know

 The lips offer a plethora of piercing options for you to enjoy.
 From the corners of the lips to the lips themselves, you can really take your lip piercing game to the next level.
 For those who want something a little bolder, consider the snake bites piercing.